Parmeggiani-Lab/elfin/README.md

 The PDB files of the building blocks are hosted in a [private repository](https://github.com/joy13975/elfin-db).
 It was requested that these data be kept private before publishing (designed by F. Parmeggiani and Baker lab of the University of Washington).
 If you need access to these data, please contact [Fabio Parmeggiani](https://github.com/parmef) at fabio.parmeggiani@bristol.ac.uk.
 You can still run Elfin and design proteins without PDB data, but you will not be able to create the full atom model for your design at the final stage.

 ![alt tag](resources/diagrams/ProteinBristol.png)
-Figure 1: the handwritten word "Bristol" drawn using protein modules, assembled by Elfin.
+Figure 1: the handwritten word "Bristol" drawn using protein modules, assembled by elfin (v1).
 Visualisation created using [PyMol](https://pymol.org).

 ## Project Status